Robots produce semiconductors from silicon wafers

 Perhaps no human invention has had a more profound effect on civilization than the semiconductor.
 Today, more than 100 billion integrated circuits can be found in daily use worldwide.
 Nearly everything, from the toaster in your kitchen to the car you drive, is a modern marvel of semiconductor technology.

 Washington knows semiconductors.
 We’ve been in the high-tech business for more than 60 years now, building a supply chain that is aligned perfectly with the growing needs of the consuming public and growing businesses that want to tackle the “next big thing” the industry has to offer.
-From research and development to the latest advances in manufacturing, artificial intelligence, quantum computing, blockchain and more, Washington is a one-stop shop for companies that want to be market leaders for decades to come.
+From research and development to the latest advances in manufacturing, artificial intelligence, quantum computing and more, Washington is a one-stop shop for companies that want to be market leaders for decades to come.

 Brilliant minds, skilled workers and a robust ecosystem that thrives on innovation are hallmarks of Washington’s tech economy.
 The state is centrally located by air to major European and Asian markets, and connected to the rest of the Americas by highways and rail lines.
 Washington offers an affordable, stable source of low-cost power and water.
 Investments in clean energy, infrastructure, broadband and business incentives will continue to drive down costs while supporting a growing sector encompassing the full spectrum of semiconductor products and services.